Torfkopp/masterarbeit/chapters/basics/ai/ea.typ

 The population is divided into species based on their topological similarity, which can be measured by the number of disjoint $D$ and excess $E$ genes and the average weight difference for matching genes $overline(W)$:
 $ delta = (c_1 dot E)/ N + (c_2 dot D)/N + c_3 dot overline(W) . $
-The coefficients $c_1$, $c_2$, and $c_3$ are constants that determine the importance of the three factors and the factor $N$---the  number of genes in the larger genome---normalises for genome size.
+The coefficients $c_1$, $c_2$, and $c_3$ are constants that determine the importance of the three factors and the factor $N$ -- the  number of genes in the larger genome -- normalises for genome size.

 Genomes are tested for compatibility with a species calculating their $delta$ to a random member of the species and if the $delta$ is below a threshold, the genome is added to the species.
 Genomes are placed into the first species that fits.